HaleTom/reinforcement_learning_specialisation_notes/01-Fundamentals/notes/wk1.md

 * [Vowpal Wabbit](https://github.com/VowpalWabbit/vowpal_wabbit) code to do Contextual Bandits
 * [Asure personalizer](aka.ms/personalizer)  Azure's version

-Nonassociative tasks: ones where there is no need to associate different actions with different situations.
+Non-associative tasks: ones where there is no need to associate different actions with different situations.
 So far, the learner tries to find the best action (if stationary), or track the best action with time.

 However, generally there is more than one situation, and the best approach is to learn a policy, mapping from situations to the best actions.